 The catalyst for our museum was the donation of 131 automobiles from Bernie and Janice Taulborg in 2011.
-The Taulborg Collection represented more than four decades of acquiring and restoring vintage vehicles of wide ranging styles.
-In May of 2015 Bernie and Janice Taulborg decided that they wanted to donate more vehicles to the collection.
-They ended up donating 6 more vehicles.
-The museum has since added several vehicles through generous donations from other owners, and it is these vehicles that create our permanent collection.
+The Taulborg Collection represented more than four decades of acquiring and restoring vintage vehicles of wide-ranging styles.
+In May of 2015, Bernie and Janice Taulborg donated 6 more vehicles.
+The museum has since added several vehicles through generous donations from other owners, which create our permanent collection.
 In addition to our permanent collection, we typically display approximately 60 vehicles that are on loan to the museum from their generous owners.
-This group is regularly changing and evolving and will ensure a fresh display each time you visit the museum.
+This group is regularly changing and evolving and ensures a fresh display each time you visit the museum.

-Our collections and facility are cared for and maintained primarily by our wonderful team of volunteers, and we are supported partially by donations from giving friends and benefactors.
-Also through our Friends of the Museum program we get much needed funding.
-We have created an educational program that will utilize our exhibits as tangible links to historical topics and educational opportunities.
-Classic Car Collection is a 501c3 non-profit venue and we graciously accept your volunteer help, tax deductible financial or other donations, vehicle loans, and suggestions to help us thrive and grow.
+Our collections and facility are maintained and care for primarily by our wonderful team of volunteers, and we are supported partially by donations from giving friends and benefactors.
+Also, through our Friends of the Museum program, we get much-needed additional funding.
+We have created an educational program that utilizes our exhibits as tangible links to historical topics and educational opportunities.
+Classic Car Collection is a 501(c)(3) non-profit venue and we gratefully accept your volunteer help, tax deductible financial or other donations, vehicle loans, and suggestions to help us thrive and grow.

-The goal of our museum is to present an entertaining and artful perspective of the major role that the automobile has played in our history, culture, industry and innovation, and its relationship to us all.
-You will find displayed along with our vehicles authentic vignettes, artwork and items that will bring you to a moment in your past or an opportunity to share a piece of your own history with those close to you.
-We embrace and use technology and interactive displays to help illustrate and educate visitors of the wide sweeping affects that the automobile continues to have on our lives.
+The goal of our museum is to present an entertaining and artful perspective of the major role that the automobile has played in our history, culture, industrial innovations, and its relationship to us all.
+You will find, displayed along with our vehicles, authentic vignettes, artwork and items that will bring you to a moment in your past or an opportunity to share a piece of your own history with those close to you.
+We embrace and use technology and interactive displays to help illustrate and educate visitors of the wide-sweeping effects that the automobile continues to have on our lives.

-We have recreated a 1950’s gas station, with its vintage tools and more modern devices that show the progression of technical sophistication and how the technician has kept us on the road.
+We have recreated a 1950s gas station, with its vintage tools and more modern devices that show the progression of technical sophistication and how the technicians have kept us on the road.
 You will also visit our Drive-In Theater display that incorporates the original vintage ticket booth from our local Kearney Drive-In.
-Other technological displays include various video screens showing historical footage and also recent events, our terrific ‘Car Hoods Project’ that uses large recreated car hoods as video screens for historical and entertaining footage.
+Other technological displays include various video screens showing historical footage, recent events, and our terrific ‘Car Hoods Project’ that uses large recreated car hoods as video screens for historical and entertaining footage.